redanzo/ML-TensorFlow/README.md

 - Creates a model to help machine learn the formula of converting celcius to farenheit

 classifying_images_of_clothing:
-- Creates a machine to figure out the type of clothing from a given picture
+- Creates a model to figure out the type of clothing from a given picture

+dogs_vs_cats:
+- Creates a model to differentiate a picture of a dog vs a cat